FlyGlider/Kits19/README.md

 # Kits19
-The source code of Kits19 challenge
+The source code of Kits19 challenge.\n
 It needs time to organize these files